QUASI-DEV/www/md/faq.md

 - Providing a mechanism of deposits, and eventually, full blown insurance
 - Freeing the users from having to coordinate with each other to hand over keys
 - Enabling both owners and renters to connect each other
-- Supporting almost any objects including cars, lockers, apartments, sheds, office space, etc.
+- Supporting almost any object including cars, lockers, apartments, sheds, office space, etc.

 If it can be locked, it can be Slocked!